Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem: Experiment

 Furthermore, to analyze the representational capabilities of the contexts, we present the per-agent context-based value function and optimistic marginal value learned by DAC.
 As depicted in Tab.~\ref{table:matrix_game_dac_agent1} and Tab.~\ref{table:matrix_game_dac_agent2}, for agent $1$ or $2$, the context-based value function accurately approximates the rewards of all possible joint actions, which validates the effectiveness of dynamics-aware contexts in representing other agents' joint policies.
-Furthermore, the optimistic marginal values of per-agent local actions satisfy the optimistic property, \emph{i.e.,} equal to the highest rewards only achieved when other agents select their cooperative actions.
-By enforcing per-agent value function to imitate the optimistic marginal value by Eq.~(\ref{eq:supervision_loss}), the efficient selection of optimal joint actions are achieved.
+Moreover, the optimistic marginal values of per-agent local actions satisfy the optimistic property, \emph{i.e.,} which equal to the highest rewards only achieved when other agents select their cooperative actions.
+Accordingly, each agent can accurately select its local cooperative actions and the efficient selection of optimal joint actions is achieved.

 \textbf{Predator and Prey.} To further assess the effectiveness of DAC in addressing relative overgeneralization, we adopt the modified predator-prey~\cite{son2019qtran}, where two predators receive a team reward of $+1$ when they simultaneously capture the single prey, otherwise $-P$ penalty for sole hunting. $P$ controls the degree of relative overgeneralization.